 But the difference between this team and the ones that went 1-20 over two seasons was their attitude.
 Coach Johnson returned to Navy with a simple mantra: Expect To Win.
 So even though they had dropped six straight against the Falcons including the previous year’s disaster, none of that seemed to matter.

 Oh, and there’s one more thing.
 Coach Johnson has a memory like an elephant.
 Those “We wanted to send them a message” comments were still fresh on his mind.
 And I’m sure he was really looking forward to sending one of his own.

 Navy was the home team, but the game was actually played in Landover, MD at FedEX Field rather than Navy-Marine Corps Stadium.
 That only served to bring back bad memories for me.
 Four years previously, I saw the game live with my family in that same stadium and watched Mids go down 19-14 in particularly painful fashion.
 In 2003, Navy entered the game ranked first in the country in rushing offense.
 Air Force was right behind them.
 The Falcons also came into the game ranked 25th in the ESPN/USA Today poll.
-And seeing how they had won 12 straight games combined over Army and Navy since 1996, they had no reason to think this outcome was going to be any different.
+And seeing how they had won 12 straight games combined over Army and Navy since 1996, they had no reason to think this outcome was going to be any different. they had come to think of the Commander-In-Chief’s trophy as rightfully theirs.
 But Navy fullback, Kyle Eckel, quarterback Craig Candeto and the rest of team felt differently.

 True to form, Air Force drove right down the field on their opening drive.
 They got to the 20 yard line before the Mids stopped them on fourth down and took over on offense.
 But the Falcons forced a punt and got on the board with a field goal on their next drive.
 After that, the Navy triple options shifted into high gear with Eckel and Candeto leading the way.